stellar/hackathon-get-started/README.md

 - Stellar swag bag

 🏆 Bonus
-- Participate in the Stellar Community Fund
+- Participate in the Stellar Community Fund.
+You can find the guidelines and dates [here](https://galactictalk.org/d/2294-stellar-community-fund-season-2-is-open).

 ## Get Started Kit